-Address Input Field in WP Fluent Forms WordPress Plugin
+Address Input Field in Fluent Forms

-To enable customization, click on the edit icon you get when hovering over the field.
-Or click on the Input Customization tab in right sidebar when the field is selected.
+- To enable customization, click on the edit icon you get when hovering over the field.
+Or click on the Input Customization tab in the right sidebar when the field is selected.

 In the Input Customization section, you will find different options like–

-- General Fields.
-2. Advanced Options
+- Advanced Options

-In general fields section, there are some important options which are given below.
+On the right side of the tab, there are some important Basic options which are given below:

 - Element Label: This is the text that users will see on the form for the email input field.
 You can put any text here that helps to understand the purpose of that field.

 - Admin Field Label: If you want to show a different label for your admin users when they view the form submissions you can configure that using this option.
-It doesn’t have any actual effect on the form rather only for administrative purposes.
+It doesn’t have any actual effect on the form but rather only for administrative purposes.

-Take another look.
+Take another look

 - Element Class: You can add custom CSS classes to the input field itself.